Why are Carbon Credits Prices so high?

 What are the short-term drivers of Carbon Credits prices?

-Over the 1 Month horizon the outlook is bullish due to drivers such as: - Long term price trends - The shape of the futures curve (adjusted for the risk free rate and price volatility) Br(None) The top contrary drivers for the 1 Month horizon are: - Short term price trends - Seasonality trends for the prediction week of year
+Over the 1 Month horizon the outlook is moderately bullish due to drivers such as: - EWMA-based technical analysis - The shape of the futures curve (adjusted for the risk free rate and price volatility) - Long term price trends Br(None) The top contrary drivers for the 1 Month horizon are: - Seasonality trends for the prediction week of year

 What are the long-term drivers of Carbon Credits prices?

-Over the 1 Year horizon the outlook is bearish due to drivers such as: - Long term price trends - Short term price trends - China 300 Index - US Treasury Yield Spread Br(None) The top contrary drivers for the 1 Year horizon are: - The shape of the futures curve
+Over the 1 Year horizon the outlook is bearish due to drivers such as: - Long term price trends - Seasonality trends for the prediction week of year - Seasonality trends for the prediction month of year Br(None) The top contrary drivers for the 1 Year horizon are: - EWMA-based technical analysis - The shape of the futures curve

 Will the price of Carbon Credits go up?